ClubedoBlockchain/crowdsale-erc20-demo/README.md

 $ npm start
   Starting the development server...
 ```
-You can use GANACHE to run a local blockchain and change truffle.config.ts to connect in your endpoint.
+You can use GANACHE to run a local blockchain and change truffle.config.ts to connect to your endpoint.
 Default installation for Ganache will run the blockchain at 7545 port, but for development you can use Truffle development network, check truffle documentation to get details.

 __Where can I find more resources?__